 This was good council for the king, and it is good council for us.
 Note that sinning cannot be overcome in a vacuum.
-It is “righteousness” or right-doing, doing the right thing in all circumstances that must be substituted for “sinning.”
+It is “righteousness” or right-doing, doing the right thing in all circumstances, that must be substituted for “sinning.”
 Evidently, in the case of the king, he was dealing severely with the “poor.”
 Quite likely the king had levied heavy taxation upon the citizens to pay for his expensive building projects or for the support of his military machine.
 Things may have been just about at the breaking point.
-But, instead of pointing those things out, Daniel endeavored to motivate the king to take the warning seriously if for no other reason than to ensure his own state of well being.

 Verses 28-33: All this came upon the king Nebuchadnezzar.
 At the end of twelve months he walked in the palace of the kingdom of Babylon.
 The king spake, and said, Is not this great Babylon, that I have built for the house of the kingdom by the might of my power, and for the honour of my majesty?
 While the word was in the king’s mouth, there fell a voice from heaven, saying, O king Nebuchadnezzar, to thee it is spoken; The kingdom is departed from thee.
 And they shall drive thee from men, and thy dwelling shall be with the beasts of the field: they shall make thee to eat grass as oxen, and seven times shall pass over thee, until thou know that the most High ruleth in the kingdom of men, and giveth it to whomsoever he will.
 The same hour was the thing fulfilled upon Nebuchadnezzar: and he was driven from men, and did eat grass as oxen, and his body was wet with the dew of heaven, till his hairs were grown like eagles’ feathers, and his nails like birds’ claws.

-Because the king is depicted in the second person mode in these verses, it seems evident these words were penned by Daniel himself who must have personally witnessed the whole sad spectacle.
+Because the king is depicted in the second person mode in these verses, it seems evident these words were penned by Daniel, who must have personally witnessed the whole sad spectacle.

-Since the scenario began exactly “twelve months” after receiving the warning, it must have been eight years until it was over.
-So, after “the end of twelve months” even after having been warned to “break off thy sins by righteousness, and thine iniquities by shewing mercy to the poor,” the king’s voice was heard saying some famous, ego-centric, last words: “Is not this great Babylon, that I have built for the house of the kingdom by the might of my power, and for the honour of my majesty?”
+At “the end of twelve months,” even after having been warned to “break off thy sins by righteousness, and thine iniquities by shewing mercy to the poor,” the king’s voice was heard saying some famous, ego-centric, last words: “Is not this great Babylon, that I have built . . .?”

 “In a moment the reason that God had given him was taken away; the judgment that the king thought perfect, the wisdom on which he prided himself, was removed, and the once mighty ruler was a maniac.
 His hand could no longer sway the scepter.
 The messages of warning had been unheeded; now, stripped of the power his Creator had given him, and driven from men, Nebuchadnezzar ‘did eat grass as oxen, and his body was wet with the dew of heaven, till his hairs were grown like eagles’ feathers, and his nails like birds’ claws.’”

-We can only guess the circumstances that immediately took place when the king lost his mind, but, it is unlikely Daniel was nearby at the time, for he could have found no pleasure in the company of the king and his wise men while making sport of the warnings from heaven.
+We can only guess the circumstances that immediately took place when the king lost his mind, but it is unlikely Daniel was nearby at the time, for he could have found no pleasure in the company of the king and his wise men while they were making sport of the warnings from heaven.
 However, the fulfillment of Daniel’s prediction could not have been kept secret.

-Just as Daniel warned, he would live like a cow even to the point of falling down on all fours and eating grass, we are compelled to conclude that he also eliminated like one and had to be evicted very soon from his spotless palace!
-This marked the beginning of the seven year time span that all, including the wise men, were familiar with for that was one of the things they had just been joking about.
+Just as Daniel warned, he would live like an ox, and be evicted very soon from his spotless palace!
+This marked the beginning of the seven-year time span that all, including the wise men, were familiar with, for that was one of the things they had just been joking about.

-But, the conditions associated with the king’s insanity, were far from ordinary.
 The “band of iron and brass” featured in the king’s dream had yet to be confirmed by reality.
 Evidently, the “astonishment” that stunned the minds of the king’s subjects right at the beginning of the “seven years,” instead of changing to disgust, remained that way during the entire period!
 That, in-and-of itself is remarkable.
-The wise men had encouraged the king to forget what he had been warned about and who took great pains to represent themselves as his loyal subjects under all circumstances.
+The wise men had encouraged the king to forget what he had been warned about and took great pains to represent themselves as his loyal subjects under all circumstances.

-With the drastic, even disgusting changes in Nebuchadnezzar’s behavior, it would be more than surprising if the thought of eliminating the king and taking control of the kingdom had not crossed their minds.
-Being world class conspirators themselves, they may have toyed with a plan to take over the government just in case Daniel’s interpretation proved true.
+With the drastic, even disgusting, changes in Nebuchadnezzar’s behavior, it would be more than surprising if the thought of eliminating the king and taking control of the kingdom had not crossed their minds.
+Being world class conspirators, they may have toyed with a plan to take over the government just in case Daniel’s interpretation proves true.
 Daniel, on the other hand, had unshakable faith in the interpretation of the dream.
-Having told the king twelve months earlier that “thy kingdom shall be sure unto thee,” knew sooner or later, a seven year plan of preservation would have to be instituted.
-Without doubt, not knowing how long it would take before the king’s resolve to “break off [his] sins by righteousness, and [his] iniquities by shewing mercy to the poor” would ultimately lapse into his usual tyrannical style of governance, moved quickly to establish interm emergency measures that could be activated at a moment’s notice.
+Having told the king twelve months earlier that “thy kingdom shall be sure unto thee,” knew sooner or later, a seven-year plan of preservation would have to be instituted.
+Without doubt, not knowing how long it would take before the king’s resolve to “break off [his] sins by righteousness, and [his] iniquities by shewing mercy to the poor” would ultimately lapse into his usual tyrannical style of governance, moved quickly to establish interim emergency measures that could be activated at a moment’s notice.
 Whatever the changes, it all had to be done with the king’s approval.
 Even though Nebuchadnezzar may have thought it all unnecessary, he was still interested in anything that insured permanence to his kingdom, so he would have allowed Daniel to proceed.